Ahraz-1357/SQL_DATAWAREHOUSE_PROJECT/README.md

 ## 🌟 About Me

-HI I am Mohd Ahraz Mansoori , A coolege student who really intrested to learn about data and and how data is generating insights and interested to help businesses and this is my first project a great thanks to **data with barra ** for this project by making tgis project with him it helps to understand about the data alot thankyou data with barra
+HI I am Mohd Ahraz Mansoori , A college student who really intrested to learn about data and  how data is generating insights and interested to help businesses and this is my first project a great thanks to **data with barra ** for this project by making this project with him it helps to understand about the data alot thankyou data with barra

 ---